 What is sous vide cooking?

-Sous vide cooking is an ingenious way of cooking, involving vacuum packing food and then cooking them in water.
+Sous vide cooking is an ingenious way of cooking that involves submerging food in a warm water bath, slowly bringing it to temperature.
+This incredible form of slow cooking involves tightly packaging the food with vacuum sealer, before letting it cook in water.
 It’s a form of slow cooking, so it’s a way of making food more delicious, but also it’s done in a BPA-free environment, making your food safe.

 When you cook in a regular oven, the fan or flames will do their best to burn or blow away a lot of the juices and flavor.
 No such danger with a sous vide cooker, as everything is packed and locked in the pack until done.